-Afternoon: While on your Selfie Photo Tour of Western Indiana, you will discover a charming setting that is home
+Afternoon: While on your tour of the western part of the state, you will discover a charming setting that is home

 The tour is filled with forgotten historical sites such as Bridgeton Mill, the oldest operating mill west of the Alleghenies.
 Here, massive stones still grind wheat into flour and corn into meal.
 Overlooking Big Raccoon Creek, the Mansfield Roller Mill has been grinding with water power since the 1820s.